 Current Studies

-Our primary research focus concerns understanding the nature and treatment of substance use disorders, with a particular interests in (1) the impact of negative affect-related vulnerabilities on the etiological, maintenance, and treatment of substance use disorders and (2) substance misuse among understudied groups, including individuals with co-occurring psychopathology, women, individuals from underrepresented racial/ethnic groups, and LGBTQ individuals.
-Our translational approach to research is achieved using multiple research methodologies including randomized control trials, technology-based interventions, ecological momentary assessment, attention bias paradigms, laboratory-based induction of negative states (e.g., anxiety, craving, perceived discrimination).
+Our primary research focus concerns understanding the nature and treatment of substance use disorders, with particular interests in (1) the impact of psycho-sociocultural factors on the etiology, maintenance, and treatment of substance use disorders and (2) substance misuse among understudied groups, including individuals with co-occurring psychopathology, women, individuals from underrepresented racial/ethnic groups, and LGBTQIA+ individuals.
+Our translational approach to research is achieved using multiple research methodologies including randomized control trials, technology-based interventions, ecological momentary assessment, cognitive bias paradigms, laboratory-based induction of negative states (e.g., anxiety, craving), and alcohol administration.

 Current projects include: